Shrey-214/COMPSCI-744/README.md

 Full classification report (per-label precision/recall/F1 + accuracy)

-Running on the Full BioRED Dataset
+# Running on the Full BioRED Dataset
-If you want to reproduce the full-dataset numbers:
+If we want to reproduce the full-dataset numbers:

 Temporarily move or rename the demo_data/ folder so that it is not found: